Moin-A/mathlady/README.md

 # mathlady
-A demo app to simulative a quiz app
+Crafting an engaging and interactive learning experience, MathLady presents a dynamic demo app that simulates a quiz environment.
+With our app, users can dive into the world of mathematics, challenging their knowledge and problem-solving skills